User Manual – Durst

 1. General

-1. Go to Automation > Production Configurations.
+1. Navigate to the menu Automation > Production Configurations.

 Figure 1: The Production Configurations area